-Fee status Annual Course fees Home (UK, Republic of Ireland, Channel Islands & Isle of Man) £9,250 Overseas (including most EU students- see Note below) £31,230 the higher 'Overseas' rate.
-This change will not apply to Irish nationals living in the UK or Ireland, who will continue to be charged fees at the 'Home' rate for the duration of their course.
+Fee status Annual Course fees

+Home (UK, Republic of Ireland,

+Channel Islands & Isle of Man) £9,250

+Overseas (including most EU students - see Note below) £32,480
-Note: Following the UK's departure from the EU, most EU students starting a course in 2021/22 will no longer be eligible to pay fees at the 'Home' rate and will instead be charged

-The government has issued guidance stating that EU, other EEA, and Swiss nationals who have been granted settled or pre-settled status in the UK under the EU settlement scheme may be eligible for 'Home fee' status and student loan support, subject to meeting residency requirements.
-However, until the government formally updates its fee status regulations the University is unable to confirm fee statuses for students who may qualify on this basis.
+Note: Following the UK's departure from the EU, most EU students starting a course in 2022/23 will pay fees at the 'Overseas' rate.
+Irish nationals living in the UK or Ireland, EU, other EEA, and Swiss nationals who have been granted settled or pre-settled status in the UK under the EU settlement scheme will be eligible for 'Home fee' status and student loan support, subject to meeting residency requirements.
 We will contact you directly if we need further information from you to determine your fee status.